digitalbuddha/GitPullRank/README.md

 1. Git Clone
 2. cd projectDir
 3. open terminal
-if using intellij:
-A. gradlew idea
-B. open the project file, run the bootrun task if not
-A. gradlew bootRun
+1. gradlew bootRun

+if using intellij you can generate project files by running gradlew idea from the command line

 you may also run "gradlew war" to generate a war.